Penelope1rose/watson-assistant-demo/README.md

 -   Click on  `Add search skill`.
 -   Give your search skill a unique name, then click  `Continue`.
--   From the search skill panel, select the Discovery service instance collection you created previously.
+-   From the search skill panel, select the Discovery service instance.
+- Here we have no collections yet. so we will create a new colection.

 -   Click  `Next`  to continue.

 ## 2. Run the app locally